-If you're totally new to French and don't know the way to say thanks in French, then you're definitely in the right place!
-In today's blog, we'll look at 10 different ways to say thank you in French.
+If you’re new to French and don’t know how to express your gratitude to French people, you’re definitely in the right place!
+In today’s blog, we’ll look at ten different ways to say thank you in French.

-This is probably the only thank you phrase you know in French because it's the most common word used to say thank you in French - we hear it pretty much everywhere; on the TV, radio, and Internet.
+This is probably the only phrase for gratitude that you currently know as it is the most common word used to say thank you in French.
+We hear it pretty much everywhere; on the TV, radio, and Internet.
 Merci simply means thanks and it suits every kind of occasion.
 You can use this word as a way to say thank you to your friends, family, acquaintances, colleagues, or even strangers.
-It's short and simple, but may not always sound friendly.
+It’s short and simple, but may not always sound friendly.
 Merci may sometimes sound a bit short, cold, and ingenuine (in certain contexts).

 As an alternative, you can add monsieur, madame, or mademoiselle to your merci.
 Addressing your interlocutor is the perfect way to get rid of the cold tone from merci, as it adds a sense of respect and politeness.
 So, instead of just saying merci, you can say:

 Merci madame – thank you Mrs

 If you want to emphasize the gratitude you’re feeling towards a certain French person, use merci beaucoup (thank you very much).
 In French, beaucoup means ‘a lot’ and by saying so, you will sound more friendly, genuine, and engaging than just merci.
 So, feel free to roam around France and say ‘thanks a lot’ in French to the French community there.